espruino/EspruinoDocs/info/Troubleshooting BLE.md

 against the ledge on the plastic case (the dimples in the case should align with the holes in the PCB).

+### My magnetometer isn't working!

+Please check your battery percentage with `E.getBatteryPercentage()` to ensure that it has over 30% charge remaining.
+Due to the discharge of CR2032 batteries by the time you get to this point, 90% of the power in the battery has been used.

+The microcontroller is able to function on lower voltages than the magnetometer so you will still be able to run JS even when the battery is too flat to use the magnetometer.

 [Pixl.js](/Pixl.js)
 -------